AVF architecture

 The protected kernel-based virtual machine (pKVM) is built upon the Linux KVM hypervisor, which has been extended with the ability to restrict access to the payloads running in guest virtual machines marked ‘protected’ at the time of creation.

 KVM/arm64 supports different execution modes depending on the availability of certain CPU features, namely, the Virtualization Host Extensions (VHE) (ARMv8.1 and later).
 In one of those modes, commonly known as the non-VHE mode, the hypervisor code is split out of the kernel image during boot and installed at EL2, whereas the kernel itself runs at EL1.
-Although part of the Linux codebase, the EL2 component of KVM is a small component in charge of the switch between multiple EL1s, and entirely controlled by the host's kernel.
-The hypervisor component is compiled with Linux, but resides in a separate, dedicated memory section of the vmlinux image. pKVM leverages this design by extending the hypervisor code with new features allowing it to put restrictions on the Android host kernel and user space, and limiting host access to guest memory and hypervisor.
+Although part of the Linux codebase, the EL2 component of KVM is a small component in charge of the switch between multiple EL1s.
+The hypervisor component is compiled with Linux, but resides in a separate, dedicated memory section of the vmlinux image. pKVM leverages this design by extending the hypervisor code with new features allowing it to put restrictions on the Android host kernel and user space, and limiting host access to guest memory and the hypervisor.

 pKVM vendor modules